woleet/woleet.id-server/README.md

 # About

 Woleet.ID Server is a web application and server to be hosted inside your organization's IT.
 It allows you to **manage the identity of your users and the set of cryptographic keys** they can use to sign data.

-Woleet.ID Server identities are made of **X500 information** (like the common name, organization name, country code, etc.) associated to one or several **bitcoin keys** (each being made of a public bitcoin address and of a private key securely stored inside Woleet.ID Server's DB).
+Woleet.ID Server identities are made of **X500 information** (like the common name, organization name, country code, etc.) associated to one or several **bitcoin keys** (each being made of a public bitcoin address and of a private key securely stored encrypted in the server's database).

-Woleet.ID Server provides a private API allowing you or your users to **sign data using their bitcoin addresses**, and a public API allowing third-parties to **get the identity of your users** and **validate the ownership of their bitcoin adresses** by your organization.
+Woleet.ID Server provides a **private API** allowing your users (and yourself) to **sign data using their bitcoin addresses**, and a **public API** allowing third-parties to **get the identity of a signee** and **validate the ownership of the bitcoin adresses** by your organization.

 Basically, Woleet.ID Server enables you to integrate Woleet's [signature anchoring](https://doc.woleet.io/docs/signature-anchoring) into your organization workflow.

-Signature anchoring goes far beyond data anchoring: while data anchoring allows creating a timestamped proof of existence of data, signature anchoring allows creating a timestamped proof of signature of data, optionally embedding a proof of identity of the signee
+Signature anchoring goes far beyond data anchoring: while data anchoring allows creating a timestamped proof of existence of data, signature anchoring allows creating a timestamped proof of signature of data, optionally embedding a proof of identity for the signee
-(an identity URL served by Woleet.ID Server).
+(in the form of an *identity URL* served by Woleet.ID Server).

-Using signature anchoring, new use cases like document authentication or multi signature workflow are possible.
+Using signature anchoring, new use cases like *document authentication* or *multi-signature workflow* are possible.

 # Architecture